Facts About ERHC

 Business Operations

-- Peter Ntephe, the chief operating officer of the company, currently serves as ERHC’s acting president and CEO.
+Peter Ntephe currently serves as ERHC’s president and CEO.

-- ERHC Energy’s current focus is to exploit its assets in the JDZ between the São Tomé & Principe and Nigeria, and in the São Tomé EEZ, and to pursue other upstream oil and gasopportunities in West Africa.
+ERHC Energy’s current focus is to exploit its assets in Kenya, Chad and in the São Tomé & Principe EEZ, and to pursue other upstream oil and gas opportunities.

 Nigeria-São Tomé and Principe Joint Development Authority (JDA)

-- The Nigeria-São Tomé and Príncipe Joint Development Authority (JDA), manages the development of oil and gas resources in the waters between the countries.
+The Nigeria-São Tomé & Príncipe Joint Development Authority (JDA), manages the development of oil and gas resources in the waters between the countries.

-- In May 2005, the Nigeria-São Tomé and Príncipe JDA awarded five blocks on offer in the 2004 JDZ Licensing Round.
-This and subsequent decisions by the JDA led to the following results:
+In May 2005, the Nigeria-São Tomé and Príncipe JDA awarded five blocks on offer in the 2004 JDZ Licensing Round.
+This and subsequent decisions by the JDA led to the following results: In making the awards for Blocks 5 and 6, the JDA confirmed ERHC's 15 percent interest in each of these Blocks.ERHC's interest in Block 6 is free of signature bonus.

 - In Block 2, the ERHC/Sinopec/Addax consortium was awarded 65 percent interest, which is inclusive of ERHC's 30 percent signature bonus free interest.
 The consortium was designated operator for Block 2.